Property Changers

 Instance = Tagged("MyCoolPart"),

-) can be appended to these to instead affect the object's parent or
+More functions can be appended to these to instead affect the object's parent or children.
+The list of provided methods is as follows:

-children.
-An example of this is shown in the Bullet Velocity Changer snippet above, with the function grabbing the LinearVelocity
+An example of this is shown in the Bullet Velocity Changer snippet above, with the function grabbing the LinearVelocity inside the bullet which touched:

 Built-In Functions